ashirwad-maker/quantumsync/README.md

  * ``(3000/4000)/quantumsyncnetwork/``: The number in front(3000/4000) denotes the listening address of the server,and after quantumsyncnetwork it represents the folders, files and data stored in encrypted/decrypted form on that server.

  ## OUTPUT
- Here is a screenshot of how the servers are working, writing, reading and streaming files over the network.
+ Here is a screenshot of how the servers are working, writing, reading, storing and streaming files over the network.
 The following is the output for ``main.go``

  ![QuantumSync](./output.png)